Jacob-Small/Automating-ELK/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network from unwanted guests.

-Load balancers protect the availability of a given network by providing a website an external IP address that is accessed by the internet.
-The Load balancer will then distribute incoming traffic evenly accross multiple servers which can help mitigate DoS (Denial of Service) attacks.
-A load balancer will typically have a health probe function that will regularly check available machines to ensure they are functioning correctly before sending traffic to them.
+Load balancers protect the availability of a given network by providing the webservers an external IP address that is accessed by the internet.
+As traffic enters the network, the load balancer will distribute the incoming traffic evenly across the multiple servers.
+This is advantageous in many ways, but serves the primary purpose of mitigating DoS (Denial of Service) attacks due to overwhelming web traffic.

+A load balancer will also typically have a health probe function that will regularly check available machines to ensure they are functioning correctly before sending traffic to them.
 If there is a problem with a given machine, the load balancer will stop sending traffic to the machine and will issue a reported error.
 This will not completely protect a system, but will add to it's resiliancy.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the event logs and system metrics.
+In this instance, we have utilized two tools from the Elastic Stack library: Filebeat and Metricbeat.

 - _What does Filebeat watch for?_

 FileBeat collects logs about the file system.
+It is particularly useful for system and application log files, but can be used for text files that you would like to index to Elasticsearch in some way.

 - _What does Metricbeat record?_

-Metricbeat collects machine metrics such as uptime.
+Metricbeat collects machine metrics such as uptime from servers and systems.
+It's lightweight platform allows us to send system and service statistics without impacting system or application performance.

 The configuration details of each machine may be found below.